jacobeisenstein/language-change-tutorial/README.md

 jupyter-notebook HappierOnTheWeekend.ipynb
 ```

 The fourth notebook requires you to install [pyhawkes](https://github.com/slinderman/pyhawkes).
-This works on linux via `pip install --user pyhawkes`, but I'm not having success on mac via `pip` or `conda`.
+This works on linux via `pip install --user pyhawkes autograd`, but I'm not having consistent success with this on mac.
 You may want to clone the repo directly: https://github.com/slinderman/pyhawkes

 # Data